 Now that you’re aware of the choice between getting a merchant account or not, let’s talk about the advantages and disadvantages of working with a third-party processor instead of opening up your own merchant account.

-Whether or not you should work with a third party payment processor depends on your existing business and/or goals for your business.
+Whether or not you should work with a third-party payment processor depends on your existing business and/or goals for your business.

 In general, if you’re already at or plan on growing your business to above $10-15k revenue per month, then acquiring your own merchant account is the best strategy.

-Advantages of third party payment processors
+Pros of third-party payment processors

-Lower startup costs and effort.
+Lower startup costs and effort

 Since you don’t have to go through an official underwriting process like you do when you get your own merchant account, the effort and barrier of entry to start accepting credit cards is lower for third-party payment processors.